alancrawford/alancrawford.github.io/_pages/Research.md

 **Industry structure and price dynamics in storable good industries**

 For storable goods, price dynamics are a key component of consumer demand.
 This paper examines whether a change in industry structure not only impacts on the price level, but also on price dynamics.
 To this end we conduct an ex-post evaluation of a merger between Heinz and HP - two large UK table sauce manufacturers.
-Using the methodology developed by Cheng, Liao and Schorfheide (2015), we investigate whether there were structural changes to a low rank approximation to price dynamics in the UK table sauces industry following the merger.
+Using the methodology developed by Cheng, Liao and Schorfheide (2015), I investigate whether there were structural changes to a low rank approximation to price dynamics in the UK table sauces industry following the merger.